• Skip to primary navigation

 Jump to Recipe Pin Recipe

 These goat cheese balls only have six ingredients, are quick and easy to make, and are a great Christmas or New Year’s Eve appetizer.
-They’re naturally gluten-free and grain-free and can be made nut-free, as well.
+They’re naturally gluten-free and grain-free.

 In nine years of blogging, I’ve never posted a holiday appetizer.
 It’s kind of ridiculous, I know.